-The queue must already exist by the time the bridge is instantiated at startup.
+The queue must already exist by the time the bridge is instantiated at start-up.

 - forwarding-address.
 This is the address on the target server that the message will be forwarded to.
 If a forwarding address is not specified, then the original address of the message will be retained. - filter-string.
 An optional filter string can be supplied.
 If specified then only messages which match the filter expression specified in the filter string will be forwarded.
-The filter string follows the ActiveMQ Artemis filter expression syntax described in Filter Expressions. - transformer-class-name.
-An optional transformer can be specified.
-This gives you the opportunity to transform the message's header or body before forwarding it.
-See the transformer chapter for more details about transformer-specific configuration. - ha.
+The filter string follows the ActiveMQ Artemis filter expression syntax described in Filter Expressions.

+- transformer-class-name.
+An optional transformer-class-name can be specified.
+This is the name of a user-defined class which implements the org.apache.activemq.artemis.core.server.transformer.Transformer interface. - If this is specified then the transformer's transform() method will be invoked with the message before it is forwarded.
+This gives you the opportunity to transform the message's header or body before forwarding it. - ha .
 This optional parameter determines whether or not this bridge should support high availability.
 True means it will connect to any available server in a cluster and support failover.
-The default value is false.
+The default value is false. - retry-interval.

-- retry-interval .
 This optional parameter determines the period in milliseconds between subsequent reconnection attempts, if the connection to the target server has failed.
 The default value is 2000 milliseconds. - retry-interval-multiplier.
-This optional parameter determines a multiplier to apply to the time since the last retry to compute the time to the next retry.
+This optional parameter determines determines a multiplier to apply to the time since the last retry to compute the time to the next retry.